Perth, Northcliffe, Walpole, Bremer Bay (via Albany), Ravensthorpe, Hopetown, Hyden (Wave Rock).

 Care to join us for the “Real Thing"?
 Not just reading about what might be, but book and know you soon "will be"!
 Dare to DO!

-Best dates for this tour are between late September and December.
+Best dates for orchids on this tour are August- September, though other flowers run to December.
 Flexible departure till booked.
 Booking page explains departure choices.

-This is a FOUR DAY Tour that includes a different focus to just hunting specimens.
-We visit an Apiarist on the western side of the park in Bremer Bay and discuss the place of pollinators in nature.
+This is a FIVE DAY Tour that includes a different focus to just hunting specimens.
+We start with a history lesson in Walpole out on the glorious Nornalup Estuary and learn how easily this area could have been lost to Coal Mining.
+Moving on we visit an Apiarist on the western side of the park in Bremer Bay and discuss the place of pollinators in nature and witness the science of breeding Queen Bees.
 On the eastern side we meet up with a licensed seed collector and have a dedicated park visit with him as guide and mentor.
 The scenic aspects of the park are not neglected and there is continuous search for specimens to be imaged and remembered.
+We return via Hyden's Wave Rock a unique quirk of nature and wind carving.

 Once booked we never cancel, within our control.
 Yes, single person bookings are accepted.